lextra/cycle-stream/README.md

 # Creator
-coded all by loc#0001, https://discord.gg/desperate
+coded all by @eththeft , https://discord.gg/bnr

 # Cycle Stream
 Allows you to keep your account status as streaming.
 It also allows you to set a gif link as your image in your rpc and have 2 buttons.
 It is fully customizable!